binance/binance-api-postman/README.md

 ## Is Postman safe to use
 We suggest users to develop their own application to work with Binance API.
 However Postman is a good tool for those who want to easily experience APIs.
 These best pratices are recommended:
+Your request is missing a parameter that the API requires.
+Please refer to the API documentation, and pass all mandatory parameters in your requests.

 - Don't use collections from distrust channel.
 - Review the json file before using it.